Flat Fee Landlord

 5. "Are periodic inspections included or billed separately?"

 6. "What is the termination clause?
-How much notice do I need to give?"
+How much notice do I need to give, and is there a termination fee?"

 7. "What happens to the management fee if the property is vacant?"